 - Result: We will have mapped each CAI to an EPAP area.

 - For the afternoon session, we will identify a list of Top-10 CAIs that generally cause heartache and/or are most often targeted for follow-up by the Regulators.

-- The results from c and d above will be used to drive the afternoon session.
+- The results from this exercise will be used to drive the afternoon session

 AFTERNOON (1 – 4pm)